Tovi Lehmann's Research Group:

 Diana Huestis, Postdoc email

-Adama Dao, PhD student email
+Adama Dao, PhD email

 Alpha Seydou Yaro email